molinfo-vienna/AutoSOM/README.md

 ### Sandbox

-You can use the `sandbox` Jupyter Notebook to visualize your results.
+You can use the `visualize_results` Jupyter Notebook to visualize your results.
 For this, you'll first need to install the `ipykernel` and `ipywidgets` packages with pip.
 You can choose this option directly when installing the package by running:

 `pip install -e .[vis]`